cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 aliases: /cli/apply/
 ---

-The `cfy apply` command is used to install/update a deployment of application using a {{< param product_name >}} manager without having to manually go through the process of uploading a blueprint, creating a deployment and executing a workflow.
+The `cfy apply` command is used to install/update a deployment using {{< param product_name >}} manager without having to manually go through the process of uploading a blueprint, creating a deployment, and executing a workflow.
 `cfy apply` command using `cfy install` or `cfy deployments update` logic depends on existence of `DEPLOYMENT_ID`.

 It is recommended to read about `cfy install` and `cfy deployments update` in order to understand `cfy apply` command.